svlieffe/aves/README.md

 * Summary

 Aves was first used in 2012 as an in-class presentation tool.
-The goal was to combine slideshows with geographic information.
+The goal was to combine slide shows with geographic information.
 The project is build around the NASA Worldwind java SDK.

 * Current Version